Hannah Ewings

 Hannah Ewings (born 17 March 2004) is an Australian rules footballer for the Adelaide Football Club in the Australian Football League Women's (AFLW) competition.
 She was drafted to and won the AFL Women's Rising Star and club best and fairest award before she was traded to the Crows following the 2024 season.

 Early life

 Ewings was raised in Whyalla, South Australia and began playing junior football with Roopena and SMOSH West Lakes junior football club in South Australia before playing senior football with in the South Australian National Football League.

 AFL Women's career

 Ewings was taken with ’s first selection in the 2022 draft (number 3 overall) and played all 10 games in her debut season.
 She won the AFL Women's Rising Star award and won Port Adelaide Best and fairest.
 Ewings also won Port Adelaide’s Best First Year Player award and was the Power's equal top goalscorer in the club's debut AFLW season.

 Following a quiet 2023 in which Ewings played 8 of a possible 10 games, she took personal leave for the 2024 season.
 She was traded to cross-town rivals in the 2024 trade period.

+Personal life

+Ewing is of Filipino descent and also works as a chef.